-There will be a final exam held Friday, December 10, 10:15 a.m. - 12:15 p.m.
+There will be a final exam held Monday, December 12, 8:00 - 10:00 a.m..
 The final will be comprehensive with an emphasis on material learned after the last midterm.
+The final will be proctored in-person in the same fashion as the midterms.